danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 Calibration is the agreement between observed outcomes and predicted probabilities.
-For example, in survival models, a predicted survival probability at a fixed time horizon *t* of 80% is considered reliable if it can be expected that 80 out of 100 will survive among patients received a predicted survival probability of 80%.
+For example, in survival models, a predicted survival probability at a fixed time horizon *t* of 80% is considered reliable if it can be expected that 80 out of 100 will survive among patients who received a predicted survival probability of 80%.
 Calibration can be assessed at a fixed time point (e.g. at 5 years), and globally (considering the entire range of the data).
 In addition, different level